Naveen Market

-People usually go to buys clothes shop which are generally preferred are Maharaja Tailor,Royal,Jayant collection ,Puspa ,Manyavar ,Sarojini etc. While for perfumes they visit Fairy Perfumes.
-Handbags are a must buy too in naveen market with wide range of bags.
-While Salauja is famous for its footwear and the street foods enticing sights cannot be missed.

 History

 Naveen Market was previously known as 'Refugee Market'.
 When refugees from Punjab came to Delhi, in the aftermath of partition in 1947, they found the city in murderous riots.
 So, many of them continued further East to make Kanpur their home.
 They were provided with small houses in a suburban locality, aptly named “Lajpat Nagar”, and small wooden kiosks in a market in the heart of the city.
 With their industry, the refugees turned it into the posh Naveen Market and Lajpat Nagar had become a colony of rich houses by 1970s.

 Developments

 The government has developed a multilevel parking near Naveen Market on either side of Mall Road which is to be connected through a subway to Naveen Market and a pedestrian overpass which shall have escalators and elevators.
 Naveen Market is in the phase of major renovation currently as there has been provision of setting up benches and high quality street lights along with other beautification works.